mhaisane-pratik/mhaisane-pratik/README.md

 # 💫 About Me:
 Hello!
-I'm Aatrey Warke, a passionate and dedicated Full Stack Developer specializing in MERN stack with expertise in Next.js and TypeScript.
+I'm Pratik Mhainsane, a passionate and dedicated Full Stack Developer specializing in MERN stack with expertise in Next.js and TypeScript.
 My journey in web development has been driven by a relentless curiosity and a desire to create impactful, efficient, and user-friendly applications.Growing and learning everyday, I am always looking for new opportunities to collaborate and create something amazing

 ## 🌐 Socials: